br-wa/6874-project/README.md

 Architectures are names as follows:

--Two-stage VAE: VAE with two stages, that first encodes per-cell TF-specific binding, and then encodes TFs.
+-Two-stage VAE: Two VAEs; the first encodes per-cell TF-specific binding, and the second encodes TFs.

 -Brached VAE: branched VAE with decoder predicting per-cell TF-specific binding data based on encodings of a given cell and TF